 2. Non-Elected Positions

-Non-elected Leadership Team positions are appointed by the elected members of the Leadership Team to serve as long as necessary, but not exceeding 36 months, to facilitate consensus on specific issues or proposals.
+a.
+Non-elected Leadership Team positions are appointed by the elected members of the Leadership Team to serve as long as necessary to facilitate consensus on specific issues or proposals.
 Non-elected positions may include:

 - Working Group Chairs/Coordinators—Working Group Chairs and Coordinators serve as leaders and facilitators for Working Groups created by the elected members of the Leadership Team.

-2. Nominations are open two months prior to elections, and are closed one month prior to elections.
+2. Nominations are open two months prior and accepted up until the election.

 Article VI.
 Working Groups

 A. The Leadership Team shall have the power to appoint standing and/or ad hoc working groups as necessary to research and reach consensus on proposals for consideration by the general membership.
-Working group chairs shall serve as ex officio members of the Leadership Team not to exceed 36 months.
+Working group chairs shall serve as ex officio members of the Leadership Team.

 Article VII.
 Meetings